Delfiald/odin-battleship/README.md

 # Odin Battleship

+## Live Preview

+You can play the game live at: [Live Preview](https://delfiald.github.io/odin-battleship/)

 ## Descriptions

 Odin Battleship is a web-based implementation of the classic Battleship game.
 This project allows players to place ships on a gameboard and engage in a turn-based battle with either a human opponent or a computer AI.